-He is a fan of anime, good food, and plants, and enjoys playing the electric guitar and bass.
+He is a fan of anime, good food, plants, and his allotment, and enjoys playing the electric guitar and bass.
 He is the author of the children’s food waste picture book ‘The Perfectly Wonky Carrot’ and also runs Cuttle Prints – a luxury gift wrap business with his friend and fellow designer Daniel Damien Edwards.

 Mission: To help people bring their ideas to life with fun and engaging design.

 Strategy: Fun, punchy design that convinces and attracts the eye.

 • Work sustainably to protect the environment.